Nandhinibhaskaran/embedded-systems-projects/NFC/README.md

    The system recommends planting a new tree after harvesting.

 ## Output
-The system writes tree lifecycle information such as planting date, expected cutting date, and next planting date to RFID memory blocks and reads the stored data for monitoring. :contentReference[oaicite:0]{index=0}
+The system writes tree lifecycle information such as planting date, expected cutting date, and next planting date to RFID memory blocks and reads the stored data for monitoring.

+## Skills Demonstrated

+- Embedded Systems
+- RFID and NFC Communication
+- Arduino Programming
+- Embedded C
+- Hardware Interfacing